DeangeloBowen1/CodeUp/README.md

 ## CodeUp
-# 🔥 This repository is a culmination of all of my work at CodeUp 🔥
+🔥 This repository is a collection of all of my work at CodeUp 🔥

 <img src="codeup_logo.png" alt="CodeUp Logo">